ristov/nids-alert-data/README.md

 Licensing
 ---------
+NIDS Alert Group Data Set (c) by Risto Vaarandi
-This NIDS alert group data set is available under the terms of Creative Commons Attribution 4.0 International license (https://creativecommons.org/licenses/by/4.0/)
+NIDS Alert Group Data Set is licensed under a Creative Commons Attribution 4.0 International License.
+You should have received a copy of the license along with this work.
+If not, see http://creativecommons.org/licenses/by/4.0/.

 Author